stamourv/recipes/fusili-casserole.md

 Takes a bit of work (about an hour) but well worth it.
 The sauce is much better than something pre-made, and grilled cheese and breadcrumbs on top is delicious.
-Makes four modest servings (or three solid ones).
+Makes four solid servings.

 ## Ingredients

-* 6 oz fusili
+* 8 oz fusili
 * 1 head of broccoli or cauliflower, cut into smallish pieces

 * 1 onion, diced